 So reticular neurons form very complex, three-dimensional, lattice-like networks – many such networks, interwoven and diffusely interconnected.
 Through these networks flow the central energy currents of consciousness.

 In other brain regions, each distinct, well-defined pathway transmits a specific kind of information.
 In the reticular system, processing patterns are much less distinct and differentiated.
-Here all kinds of signals converge, mixing and merging, losing their specific information value in the diffuse networks.
-Signals flow through the core in non-specific streams and waves, their currents in constant flux.
+Here all kinds of signals converge — mixing, merging, and losing specific information value.
+Signals flow more diffusely through the core, in streams and waves, their currents in constant flux.
 Reticular processing is remarkably fluid.

 As the diagram suggests, the reticular system’s connections with other brain regions are also diffuse – more like sprays than pathways.
 Millions of neurons project in fanlike arrays, transmitting impulses from the core to all brain regions, while millions of others funnel information back into the core.
 The term “reticular system” properly includes the brainstem core (reticular formation) as well as its diffuse neural projections.